 \subsection{Congruence Class Model}

 To maximize the flexibility of the methods used to estimate the predictive distribution for the network properties, we propose a general procedure to generate networks based on a model by \citet{GBD13}; we refer to it as the Congruence Class Model (CCM).
-We extend the CCM, a static network generation method, to dynamic networks and refer to this extension as the Dynamic Congruence Class Model (DCCM).
+We extend the CCM, a method for static network generation, to dynamic networks and refer to this extension as the Dynamic Congruence Class Model (DCCM).
 The CCM as well as the DCCM, allow investigators to generate networks consistent with a broad class of probability distributions on essential network properties.
 Below we review the key concepts of the CCM.

-The CCM partitions the space of graphs with $N$ nodes, $\mathscr{G_N}$, such that all graphs in a partition have the same values of essential network properties.
-As defined in \citet{GBD13}, the partitions are referred to as congruence classes.
-A congruence class is defined as $c_{x} = \{g : \eta(g) = x, g \in \mathscr{G_N}\}$, where $\eta(g)$ denotes the vector of values for the essential network properties for graph $g$, i.e., $\eta: \mathscr{G_N} \rightarrow \mathbb{R}^p$, and $p$ denotes the number of essential network properties.
-The probability distribution on $\mathscr{G_N}$ for the CCM requires specification of $P_{\mathscr{C}}$, the probability mass function for the congruence classes defined by the essential network properties; as mentioned above, $P_{\mathscr{C}}(\eta(g))$ is the total probability of all networks that are elements in $c_{\eta(g)}$, i.e.,
+The CCM partitions the space of graphs with $N$ nodes, $\mathcal{G_N}$, into congruence classes, i.e., all graphs in a partition have the same values of essential network properties.
+The probability distribution on $\mathcal{G_N}$ for the CCM requires specification of $P_{\mathcal{C}}$, the probability mass function for the congruence classes defined by the essential network properties; as mentioned above, $P_{\mathcal{C}}(\eta(g))$ is the total probability of all networks that are elements in $c_{\eta(g)}$, i.e.,

-Since the congruence classes represent the partition of the space $\mathscr{G_N}$ based on essential network properties, two networks within a congruence class must have the same probabilities of being observed.
-Therefore, the probability distribution on $\mathscr{G_N}$ for the CCM is the following:
+Since the congruence classes represent the partition of the space $\mathcal{G_N}$ based on essential network properties, two networks within a congruence class must have the same probabilities of being observed.
+Therefore, the probability distribution on $\mathcal{G_N}$ for the CCM is the following:

 where $\vert c_{\eta(g)} \vert$ denotes the number of networks with essential property values equal to $\eta(g)$.